gonowa/wasm-opt/README.md

 ```

 # known issues
-bugs should be reported at https://github.com/WebAssembly/binaryen/issues, afterall this is just a thin wrapper arroung wasm-opt
+bugs should be reported at https://github.com/WebAssembly/binaryen/issues, after all this is just a thin wrapper arround wasm-opt
- * sometimes the container abnormaly exit with erros such core dump or segmentation fault ( try to run with -d option)
+ * core dump or segmentation fault ( try to run with -d option)

 # usage